 So back to the issue the simple fact is that I can’t criticize people going on holidays as I’m not giving mine up for anyone.
 So what can we do to make sure that our trips have as little environmental impact as possible?
 Well here’s some starting ideas –

 1) Learn about your destination.
-Get a feel of where you are going to from guidebooks, travel guides and the internet.
+Get a feel of where you are going to from guidebooks, travel guides and the internet on your Ipad.
 Learn about local customs and be sensitive to them.

 2) Try if possible to use a eco friendly tour operator.
 There are many who try and minimize their holiday impact on both the environment overall and the local culture.